 What further action will the Government take to improve safety and prevent further deaths on New South Head Road?

-On December 21, 2017, the following answer was provided by Melinda Pavy MP:
+On December 21, 2017, the following answer was provided by Melinda Pavey MP:

 “I am advised: Roads and Maritime Services and the Government continuously look for opportunities to improve road safety.
 Roads and Maritime is regularly in contact with Woollahra Municipal Council and other stakeholders about several New South Head Road safety projects.
 The Government has also funded several projects to improve safety on this road.